WACO Aviation Lecture Series: Day in the Life of a Fighter Pilot

 1865 S County Rd 25A | Troy, OH 45373

-All aviation lectures are free and open to the public, and are held in the Willis Wing of the WACO Air Museum at 1865 South County Road 25A in Troy, OH.
-Programs are scheduled to last one hour with questions to follow.
-Donations to the WACO Air Museum are accepted.
+All aviation lectures are free and open to the public and are scheduled to last one hour, beginning at 7 pm, with questions to follow.
+The lecture is held in the Willis Wing of the WACO Air Museum at 1865 South County Road 25A in Troy, OH.
+Doors will open at 6:30.
+Donations to the WACO Air Museum are gratefully accepted.
+All lectures are sponsored in part by Collins Wheels and Brakes.
 For questions, please call 937-335-9226 or visit www.wacoairmuseum.org.